awsdocs/amazon-workdocs-dev-guide/doc_source/connect-workdocs-role.md

 # Connect to Amazon WorkDocs by Assuming a Role and Browse a User’s Root Folder<a name="connect-workdocs-role"></a>

-This simple sample code, using the AWS Java SDK, illustrates the individual steps for assuming a role and using the role's temporary security credentials to access Amazon WorkDocs\.
-The code sample uses `describeFolderContents` API to list of items present in a user's folder\.
+This sample code, using the AWS Java SDK, illustrates the individual steps for assuming a role and using the role's temporary security credentials to access Amazon WorkDocs\.
+The code sample uses the `describeFolderContents` API to create a list of items present in a user's folder\.

 ```
 import java.util.ArrayList;